Uke-Messaging/uke-pallet/README.md

 - **Messages**: Defined as having a sender and receiver of a particular string of text.

-- **Usernames**: Usernames are simple UTF-8 strings assigned to Account IDs for the purpose of human-readable identification of on-chain addresses.
+- **Usernames**: Usernames are simple UTF-8 strings assigned to Account IDs for the purpose of human-readable identification of on-chain addresses. (inspired by the [nicks pallet](https://github.com/paritytech/substrate/tree/master/frame/nicks))).

 ## Testing & building